Ja'far al-Sadiq: Family

-Al-Sadiq married Fatima, a descendant of Hasan, with whom he had two sons, Isma'il ibn Ja'far (the sixth Isma'ili Imam) and Abdullah al-Aftah.
+Al-Sadiq married Fatima, a descendant of Hasan, with whom he had two sons, Isma'il ibn Ja'far (the sixth Isma'ili Imam) and Abdallah al-Aftah.
 He also married Hamida Khatun, a slave-girl from the Maghreb or Al-Andalus, who bore al-Sadiq three more sons: Musa al-Kazim (the seventh Twelver Imam), Muhammad al-Dibaj, and Ishaq al-Mu'tamin.
 She was known as Hamida the Pure and respected for her religious learning.
 Al-Sadiq often referred other women to learn the tenets of Islam from her.
 He is reported to have praised her, "Hamida is removed from every impurity like an ingot of pure gold."
 Ishaq al-Mu'tamin, is said to have married Sayyida Nafisa, a descendant of Hasan ibn Ali.

 Contributions

+In front of Fatima bint Asad, four graves stand in a row, from right to left: Hasan, Ali al-Sajjad, Muhammad al-Baqir, and Ja'far al-Sadiq, with the grave of Abbas ibn Abd al-Muttalib, the Prophet's uncle, standing separately to the right.

 After Ali, al-Sadiq is possibly the most famed religious scholar of the House of Muhammad, widely recognised as an authority in Islamic law, theology, hadith, and esoteric and occult sciences.
 Mohammad Ali Amir-Moezzi considers him possibly the most brilliant scholar of his time, and the variety of (at times contradictory) views ascribed to al-Sadiq suggest that he was an influential figure in the history of early Islamic thought, as nearly all the early intellectual factions of Islam (except perhaps the Kharijites) wished to incorporate al-Sadiq into their history in order to bolster their schools' positions.
 He is cited in a wide range of historical sources, including the works of al-Tabari, Ya'qubi, al-Masudi, and Ibn Khallikan.
 This popularity, however, has hampered the scholarly attempts to ascertain al-Sadiq's actual views.
 A number of religious and scientific works also bear al-Sadiq's name, though scholars generally regard them as inauthentic.
 It seems likely that he was a teacher who left writing to others.
 The most extensive contributions of al-Sadiq were to the Twelver Shia, helping establish them as a serious intellectual force in the late Umayyad and early Abbasid periods, according to Gleave.
 Muhammad Husayn Tabataba'i writes that the number of traditions left behind by al-Sadiq and his father, al-Baqir, were more than all the hadiths recorded from Muhammad and the other Shia Imams combined.
 Shia thought has continued to develop based on the teachings of the Shia Imams, including al-Sadiq.
-According to Sa'id Akhtar Rizvi, al-Sadiq preached against slavery.
+According to Sa'id Akhtar Rizvi, quoting the work of Syed Ameer Ali, al-Sadiq preached against slavery.